 Frenemies and toxic friendships: what you need to know

-Instead of making your child feel good – like he belongs and is accepted – toxic friendships can lead to your child having more negative feelings about himself or others.
+Instead of making your child feel good – like he belongs and is accepted – toxic friendships can lead to your child having negative feelings about himself or others.
 They’re often characterised by subtle (and sometimes not so subtle) put-downs, manipulation, exclusion and other hurtful behaviour.

 To help your child avoid toxic friendships, you can try talking with your child about what ‘good’ friends are like – they’re the ones who look out for her, care about her, include her in activities and treat her with respect.
 This will help her work out which people might be good to hang out with.

 If there are particular friends you think might be good for your child, try to make the most of his opportunities to socialise with them.
 For example, you might encourage him to take part in the same hobbies, sports or activities they do.

 Encourage your child to have a wide range of friends from a variety of places, such as school, sports or social clubs, family friends and neighbours.
 This means she’ll have other people to turn to if something goes wrong with a friendship.

 When you get to know your child’s friends, you get the chance to quietly observe your child’s social interactions and pick up on any issues.
-You could encourage your child to have friends over and allow them to have a space in your home.
+You could encourage your child to have friends over and give them space in your home.

 Talking with your child can also give you the chance to start a conversation about how he’s going with his friends.
 Listen to him and use open-ended questions.
 When you keep the lines of communication open, your child is more likely to talk to you about any problems that come up.